the-turing-way/the-turing-way/book/content/remote_collaboration/2/resources.md

-## Choice of tools and security aspects
+## Managing and sharing resources across different stakeholders when collaborating remotely

 <!---Add a few sentences capturing the concepts explained below--->